Low-cycle fatigue: Mechanics

-The first half of the equation indicates the Plastic region and the second half of the equation indicates elastic region.
+The first half of the equation indicates the Plastic region, and the second half indicates the elastic region.

+Morrow Approximation

+In the above given Coffin-Manson relation the constant values (b and c) is determined by the given equations:

 Notable failures

 One noteworthy event in which the failure was a result of LCF was the 1994 Northridge earthquake.
 Many buildings and bridges collapsed, and as a result over 9,000 people were injured.
 Researchers at the University of Southern California analyzed the main areas of a ten-story building that were subjected to low-cycle fatigue.
 Unfortunately, there was limited experimental data available to directly construct a S-N curve for low-cycle fatigue, so most of the analysis consisted of plotting the high-cycle fatigue behavior on a S-N curve and extending the line for that graph to create the portion of the low-cycle fatigue curve using the Palmgren-Miner method.
 Ultimately, this data was used to more accurately predict and analyze similar types of damage that the ten-story steel building in Northridge faced.

 Another more recent event was the 2010 Chile earthquake, in which several researchers from the University of Chile made reports of multiple reinforced concrete structures damaged throughout the country by the seismic event.
 Many structural elements such as beams, walls and columns failed due to fatigue, exposing the steel reinforcements used in the design with clear signs of longitudinal buckling.
 This event caused Chilean seismic design standards to be updated based on observations on damaged structures caused by the earthquake.